jianxiaoguo/website/content/en/docs/contribution-guidelines/development-environment.md

 Once the prerequisites have been met, we can begin to work with Drycc components.

-Begin at Github by forking whichever Drycc project you would like to contribute to, then clone that fork locally.
+Begin at GitHub by forking whichever Drycc project you would like to contribute to, then clone that fork locally.
 Since Drycc is predominantly written in Go, the best place to put it is under `$GOPATH/src/github.com/drycc/`.

 ```
 $ mkdir -p  $GOPATH/src/github.com/drycc